TheYoungSeth/RandomUtilities/README.md

 # RandomUtilities
-A Minecraft mod that I am developing
+A Minecraft mod that I was developing

-THIS MOD IS DEPRECATED AND HAS NO USE.
+I was 12 when I made this.